 Standard cases were a part of the first generation of AirPods.
 Whether you buy AirPods or AirPods Pro today, you’ll get a wireless charging case, although AirPods 2 are compatible with standard cases and old AirPods are compatible with the wireless ones.

 The AirPods Pro charging case has a different shape from the one that comes with AirPods.
 It’s a bit larger in size — and seemingly squatter and wider.
 No problem for your pockets, though.
+Learn more about how long do airpods last.

 Should you upgrade to AirPods Pro?